Transport Safety

 Each Group company has established its own safety management system, in accordance with the safety management regulations.

-In order to enhance the effectiveness of transportation safety management, we have established a system that allows organizational management through coordination between management departments and transportation personnel in the field, under the leadership of top management.
-Each Group company engaged in transportation safety management conducts regular reviews by top management, reviews actual performance and results, clarifies problems and issues, and improves upon them.
+In order to enhance the effectiveness of transportation safety management, we have established a system that allows organizational management through coordination between management departments and transportation personnel in the field, under the leadership of top management .
+Each Group company engaged in transportation safety management conducts regular reviews by top management, reviews actual performance and results, clarifies problems and issues, and improves upon any found.

-We have also established a system for sharing important information-such as details of serious transportation accidents-with Yamato Transport corporate headquarters, which oversees and promotes transportation safety throughout the Yamato Group.
+We have also established a system for sharing important information—such as details of serious transportation accidents—with the ESG strategy proposal and promotion function of Yamato Holdings, which oversees the Yamato Group.

 Education on Traffic Safety